hakanayaz/PIRQ_Draft/Module 1/More_Examples/3_Object_Oriented_Example/C++/README.md

-# How Object Oriented Programming is represented in IR
+# OOP: C++ to IR

-This example will walk through how intermediate representations handles some OOP functionality we expect of most high level programming languages.
+This example will walk through how intermediate representations handles some of the OOP functionality we expect of many high level programming languages.
 The sample code can be found in `qubit.cpp`.
 It defines a simple `Qubit` class (which is probably not actually useful in any way, but is meant just as a simple example):

 ``` C++
 class Qubit {